Skip to Content

 Potential: $10-$30 (low effort)

-Use apps like Paribus or Capital One Shopping to scan your inbox for price drops on stuff you’ve already bought.
+Use apps like Capital One Shopping to scan your inbox for price drops on stuff you’ve already bought.
 You might get refunds without lifting a finger.

 4. Resell Free Stuff Online